ncsa/Delta_doc/docs/source/index.rst

    :google-site-verification: e4nzdhTdNG9IaZP-vYECt1MDEosdI5u8j71h9PnpZdA

 .. meta::
-   :description: User documentation for the UIUC NCSA Delta supercomputer.
-Topics covered include a quick start guide, how to get help, and a comprehensive user guide including how to log into Delta, how to run jobs, and much more.
+   :description: User documentation for the UIUC NCSA Delta HPC cluster.
+Topics include the Delta system architecture, how to log into Delta, how to run jobs, and much more.

 ################################################
 Delta User Documentation